 If you want your brand advocacy program to flourish, it must be rooted in a customer-centric culture.
 A customer-centric culture places your customers' satisfaction at the center of your business.

 To do this successfully, all departments need to take responsibility for customer success.
-From marketing and sales to customer service and SaaS user onboarding, all strategies and campaigns need to align for one common goal - to make customers happy.
+From marketing and sales to SaaS compliance, customer service and SaaS user onboarding, all strategies and campaigns need to align for one common goal - to make customers happy.

 So how do you build a company structure that prioritizes customer concerns?
 To offer a truly memorable customer experience, do the following: